Skip to main content

 Introduction

 Consent should be carefully considered when deciding not only what offence to charge but also whether it is in the public interest to prosecute.
-Sometimes consent is given, or appears to be given, i.e. ostensible consent, but it is not true consent in the particular context in which the offending has occurred, for example in cases where a young complainant has been groomed.
+Sometimes consent is given, or appears to be given, that is ostensible consent, but it is not true consent in the particular context in which the offending has occurred, for example in cases where a young complainant has been groomed.
 It is important to make a distinction between consent and mere submission, acquiescence or compliance.

 Toolkits on consent have been created to assist investigators, prosecutors and advocates when considering issues in relation to consent and evaluating the evidence in a case.